Ryan Freel

 Ryan Paul Freel (March 8, 1976 – December 22, 2012) was an American professional baseball player.
 A utility player, Freel played second base, third base, and all three outfield positions in Major League Baseball for the Baltimore Orioles, Chicago Cubs, Cincinnati Reds, Kansas City Royals and Toronto Blue Jays between 2001 and 2009.

-On December 22, 2012, Freel died by suicide, and was subsequently the first MLB player to be diagnosed with chronic traumatic encephalopathy.
+On December 22, 2012, Freel committed suicide, and was subsequently the first MLB player to be diagnosed with chronic traumatic encephalopathy.

 Career

 Freel attended Tallahassee Community College and was selected by the St. Louis Cardinals in the 13th round of the 1994 amateur entry draft, but did not sign.
 A year later, he was drafted by the Toronto Blue Jays in the 10th round of the 1995 amateur draft.
 From 1998 to 2002, Freel played in the Venezuelan Baseball League with Cardenales de Lara, becoming Champions in 2001.
 Freel played 6 seasons in the Toronto minor league system before making his Major League debut on April 4, 2001.
 He only played in 9 games for the Blue Jays in his rookie year, hitting .273 with 0 home runs, 3 RBI and 2 stolen bases.
 After the season was over, Freel was granted free agency and signed with the Tampa Bay Devil Rays.